-Continue processing when the state of the flow is determined
+Continue processing when the state of the flow is determined Procedure

-- From the Action menu, select Specify Flow Completion Attributes, or right-click in a blank section of the flow definition, and select Completion Attributes.
-The Flow Completion Attributes dialog box appears. - 2.
-If you want the work item to continue to run but change the flow state, select Change the flow state immediately and continue running the flow.
-This allows you to immediately trigger the next work item if there is one that is dependent on this flow or subflow.
-New time, file, and proxy events in the flow that are set to trigger jobs are not considered when continuing to run the flow.
-After determining the flow state, Process Manager does not evaluate these events. - 3.
+- 1. From the Action menu, select Specify Flow Completion Attributes, or right-click in a blank section of the flow definition, and select Completion Attributes.
+The Flow Completion Attributes dialog box appears. - If you want the work item to continue to run but change the flow state, select Change the flow state immediately and continue running the flow.
+This allows you to immediately trigger the next work item if there is one that is dependent on this flow or subflow. - 3.
 Click OK.
 When the flow is considered complete and assigned a state, any eligible work items in the flow will continue to process until Process Manager cannot run any more work, or until the remaining work is dependent on events or has dependencies that cannot be met.
 The flow is then stopped.

-Continue processing and only change the state after the flow is complete
+Continue processing and only change the state after the flow is complete Procedure

-- From the Action menu, select Specify Flow Completion Attributes, or right-click in a blank section of the flow definition, and select Completion Attributes.
+- 1. From the Action menu, select Specify Flow Completion Attributes, or right-click in a blank section of the flow definition, and select Completion Attributes.
 The Flow Completion Attributes dialog box appears. - 2.
 If you want to continue to process as many jobs in the flow as possible Continue running the flow and when the flow is complete, change the flow state. - 3.
 Click OK.
 The flow will continue to run and only change state once Process Manager cannot run any more work, or until the remaining work is dependent on events or has dependencies that cannot be met.